smartcontractkit/documentation/docs/Using Price Feeds/feed-registry.md

 ![Feed Registry](/files/feed-registry.png)

 The Chainlink Feed Registry is an on-chain mapping of assets to feeds.
-It enables you to query Chainlink price feeds from a pair of asset and denomination addresses, without needing the price feed contract addresses.
+It enables you to query Chainlink price feeds from a pair of asset and denomination addresses directly, without needing to know the feed contract addresses.
 They enable smart contracts to retrieve the latest price of an asset in a single call.

 # Assets and Denominations